Skip to main content

 • Going Straight : If you are driving straight through the roundabout, enter from the left or right lane.
 Exit directly from that lane when you get to the exit.

 Roundabouts are safer than traditional stoplight intersections.
-Studies show that there is approximately 32 conflict points at an intersection versus eight in a roundabout.
-The study in 2000 found roundabouts reduced the number of collisions by 35%, lowered the number of injuries by 76%, and fatalities by 90%.
+Studies show that there are approximately 32 conflict points at an intersection versus eight in a roundabout.
+The study in 2000 found that roundabouts reduced the number of collisions by 35%, lowered the number of injuries by 76%, and fatalities by 90%.

 The chance of serious injury decreases with roundabouts.
 Since cars are driving slower, drivers have more time to react.
 When accidents do happen, they are minor compared to traffic light intersections.